-ES 1 Background Information
+ES 1.
+Background Information

 As a Party to the United Nations Framework Convention on Climate Change (UNFCCC), the Czech Republic is required to produce and regularly update National Greenhouse Gas Inventories.
-To date, National Greenhouse Gas Inventories have been produced for the years 1990 to 2002; nevertheless, data conversion into CRF format for 1991, 1993 and 1995 is still missing.
+To date, National Greenhouse Gas Inventories have been produced for 1990 to 2003; nevertheless, data conversion into CRF format for 1991 and 1993 is still missing.

-By taking decision 3/CP.5 the COP has undertaken to implement the UNFCCC guidelines on reporting and reviewing (FCCC/CP/1999/7).
-According to this decision Parties shall submit a National Inventory Report (NIR) containing detailed and complete information on their inventories, in order to ensure the transparency of the inventory.
-This is the second version of the National Inventory Report (NIR) submitted by the Czech Republic; it is an update of the NIR submitted in 2003.
-This report is based on the figures that have been submitted to the UNFCCC in CRF submission 2004.
-They differ from last year's reported data as some activity data have been updated or changes in methodology have been made retrospectively to enhance the accuracy of the GHG inventory.
-In the NIR 2004 version, authors have started to apply the updated Reporting Guidelines (FCCC/CP/2008/8), but for time limitations the only general chapters were adapted following the new requirements, while the majority of sectoral chapters were modified only partially and they will be rewritten in the next version of the NIR 2005.
+Through adopting decision 3/CP.5, the COP has undertaken to implement the UNFCCC guidelines on reporting and reviewing (FCCC/CP/1999/7).
+According to this decision, Parties shall submit a National Inventory Report (NIR) containing detailed and complete information on their inventories, in order to ensure the transparency of the inventory.
+This is the fourth version of the National Inventory Report (NIR) submitted by the Czech Republic; it is an update of the NIR submitted in 2004.
+This report is based on the figures submitted to the UNFCCC in CRF 2005 submission, which contains data for 2003 and revised data for 1995.
+These data differ from last year's reported data, as some activity data have been updated or changes in methodology have been made retrospectively, to improve the accuracy of the GHG inventory.
+In the NIR 2004 version (last reported inventory for 2002), the authors began to apply the updated Reporting Guidelines (FCCC/CP/2008/8) but, because of lack of time, only the general chapters were adapted to the new requirements, while the majority of the sectoral chapters were modified only partially and will be rewritten in the next version of the NIR for 2005 (last reported inventory for 2004).